 Sadhus and devotees of Shiva flock to Pashupatinath Temple from across the subcontinent and many Nepalis choose to be cremated here.
 Sprawled on raised platforms along the holy Bagmati River, the sacred last rites of Hindus take place.
 There are over 492 temples and places of interest dotted along the River to explore including Gaushala, Jaya Bageshori, Deupatan, holy baths of Gaurighat and the scared Sleshmantak Forest.

-The banks of the holy Bagmati River are a thriving hive of bustling, colourful activity.
-Chaotic religious stalls peddle their wares of golden marigolds, Prasad (offerings), sweet smelling incense, rudraksha beads, conch shells, embellished images of Hindu deities and temples, tika powder in a kaleidoscope of colours, glass lingams, models of Mt Meru and other religious paraphernalia.
+The banks of the River are a hive of bustling activity with stalls selling golden marigolds, prasad (offerings), sweet smelling incense, rudraksha beads, conch shells, images of Hindu deities and temples, tika powder in a kaleidoscope of colours, glass lingams, models of Mount Meru and other religious paraphernalia.
 Sadhus, religious men, weave through the throngs adorned in tan sandals and copper bangles.

 The spectacular Maha Shivaratri Festival takes place in spring and is a celebratory event integrating religion, culture and spirituality and draws hundreds of thousands of devotees from Nepal and India.